LandonAndEmma/Minestory/README.md

 # Minestory
 A Minecraft inspired choose your own adventure game.

-Requirments:\n
+Requirments:
-Python 3.9\n
+Python 3.9
-Random (For Random Generation) [Automatic]\n
+Random (For Random Generation) [Automatic]
-Tkinter (For Windows) [Automatic]\n
+Tkinter (For Windows) [Automatic]
-Pygame (For Music) [Manual PIP Install]\n
+Pygame (For Music) [Manual PIP Install]

 Credits:
-Music by C418, Markus Persson and Alan Walker.\n Minecraft font, Minecraft dirt block icon, and cobblestone texture by Mojang.\n All rights by Mojang and the Python modules.\n
+Music by C418, Markus Persson and Alan Walker.
+Minecraft font, Minecraft dirt block icon, and cobblestone texture by Mojang.
+All rights by Mojang and the Python modules.
-Idea and code by Landon Perkins.\n
+Idea and code by Landon Perkins.